Bay Area boogaloo

 The Embarcadero

 Traveling by bus on another day, we spotted the Palace of Fine Arts, Alcatrez, the Bay Bridge, Golden Gate Park, the Embarcadero, and a “reach out and touch it” view of the Golden Gate Bridge.
 Something cracks me up about Alcatrez.
 Along the Embarcadero, with its many tourist lures, there’s a place called Alcatrez Landing.
 There are also Alcatrez T-shirts for sale in nearby shops.
 It’s like: Wow, Alcatrez was a prison, and now it’s a brand?
-Can you imagine a tourist destination called Riker’s Island Landing?
+Can you imagine a tourist destination called Riker’s Landing?
 Or Gitmo T-shirts for sale?
 (Come to think of it, maybe Ginni Thomas would wear one.)

 In the short time since I’ve returned East, I’ve reflected on San Francisco’s distinctly Californian architecture; houses painted in playful pastels; beautiful year-round flora; and the sometimes wild infrastructure necessitated by the unforgivably hilly geography.
 For someone more accustomed to Manhattan and Philadelphia, with their relatively flat terrains, San Francisco can be dizzying.
 From one vantage point, you might see the tops of distant modern skyscrapers, dwellings-packed hills and the Bay Bridge, all kind of compressed in a way that seems incongruous to your immediate surroundings.
 It’s disorienting and intoxicating.